gmzi/javascripter/3-objects.md

 }
 ```

-### Add function to an object:
+### Function_to_object:

-Function as a mathod for an object, like a value for a given key.
+Function as a method for an object, like a value for a given key.

 ```javascript
 //define funtion: